 Start or update your application now.
 Once you update your application, the increased financial help will begin at the start of the following month.

 NOTE: The new savings became available on April 15th, with lower premiums taking effect as early as May 1, 2021.
-During the month of June, Get Covered New Jersey is automatically updating financial help for as many existing consumers as possible to reduce premiums for customers who have not yet taken action.
-Get Covered New Jersey will send notices to existing consumers explaining any updates made to their accounts.
+During the month of June, Get Covered New Jersey automatically updated financial help for as many existing consumers as possible to reduce premiums for customers who had not yet taken action.
+Get Covered New Jersey enrollees can check their accounts now to see if updates were made or if action is needed.

 Current GetCoveredNJ enrollees who have received unemployment compensation in 2021, those who do not receive financial help, and those who have opted to apply only a portion of their financial help to their premium each month, will need to update their application to receive the lower premiums for which they qualify.

 For more details, please use the guides on how to access your increased savings.